blinkenlichten/simple-gui-crawler/README.md

 -DUSE_LIBCURL         #use cURL (default on Windows) -DUSE_QTNETWORK       #dont use cURL or NEON but enable yet buggy experimental code where QtNetwork is used instead
 ```
+There are also unit tests' executables being build.

 ### Deployment on Windows: OpenSSL and Qt5
 Due to different licensing approach, Qt5 does not link to OpenSSL libraries,